Why is this important?

 - Lack of attractiveness of the organisation in terms of recruitment

-- De-motivation of staff because of a process that is perceived as imposed or as less advantageous, or that the alternatives offered are perceived as unfair
+- De-motivation of staff following a process perceived as imposed or due to less advantageous or unfair alternatives

 Tools and good practices